Phoenix VA Health Care System

 Here at the VA we place a lot of importance on providing you with mental health services.
 We have two inpatient mental health units and a residential substance abuse treatment program at the main facility.
 Outpatient Mental Health services are available at the main facility, in the community based outpatient clinics (CBOCs), and at Vet Centers.

-If you need to talk with a mental health provider and do not have a scheduled appointment, mental health staff are available on a walk-in basis through the Jade Opal Clinic, located at the Carl T. Hayden VA Medical Center in our general outpatient mental health clinic.
-Walk-in appointments are available Monday through Friday from 8 a.m. to 4 p.m.
+Mental health staff are available on a walk-in basis through the Jade Opal Clinic, located at the Carl T. Hayden VA Medical Center in our general outpatient mental health clinic.
+Walk-in appointments are available Monday through Friday from 8 a.m. to 3:30 p.m.
 After hours, if you are experiencing a mental health emergency, you may talk with a mental health professional by going to our Emergency Department.
-You may also talk with a mental health professional by calling the Veterans Crisis Line at 1-800-273-8255, press 1.
+We also have integrated mental health care in the primary care clinics, depending on your mental health diagnosis.
+The Primary Care Mental Health Integration team provides mental health assessment and brief treatment for depression, anxiety, substance abuse, insomnia and other problems, and they are often available on the same day as your medical appointment.
 Click to learn more about crisis prevention.

 General Mental Health